-2.5 Lowick village has a number of services and facilities that are highly valued by the community, and there is a strong desire to see these services and facilities retained.
-These community facilities have been identified through a detailed audit and these are listed in a specific policy to protect those facilities.
+- 2.5 Lowick village has a number of services and facilities that are highly valued by the community, and there is a strong desire to see these services and facilities retained.
+These community facilities have been identified through Topic Paper 5: Local economy and community facilities, and these are listed in a specific policy to protect those facilities. - 2.6 Lowick has a number of outdoor recreational facilities, including the football field, a play area and other green spaces within the settlement which are worthy of designation as Local Green Spaces as set out in paragraph 101 of the NPPF.
+The small hamlet of Holburn also has an identified Local Green Space.